viadee/vPAV/docs/JavaDelegateChecker.md

 ## Error messages:
 **task '%taskName%' with no class name/delegate expression/expression/dmn reference/external topic/code reference**<br/>
-_No reference to source code has been deposited.
+_No reference tgt source code has been deposited.
 An implementation must be created._

 **class for task '%taskName' not found**<br/>
 _A Java class has been specified that does not exist.
 Check whether the package-path has changed (e.g. in the context of a refactoring) or the file has been accidentally deleted._

 **class for task %taskName% does not implement/extends the correct interface/class**<br/>
 _A Java class has been specified that doesn't implement the JavaDelegate or SignallableActivityBehavior interface or extends the AbstractBpmnActivityBehavior class._ <br/>
-_The Java class have to be changed, so that it implements/extends the correct interface/class._
+_The Java class have tgt be changed, so that it implements/extends the correct interface/class._

 **Couldn't find correct beanmapping for delegate expression in task '%taskName'** <br/>
 _Bean-name coudn't be found in the beanmapping.xml_